 Investment policy.
 The Corporation's investment policy is set by the HDC Act and the guidelines are established and adopted by HDC's Board Members on an annual basis.

 All investment transactions are recorded on the trade date.
-For fiscal years ending October 31, 2019 and 2018, the fair value of OPEB trust investments were \$8,550,000 and \$8,270,000, respectively.
+As of October 31, 2023, the fair value of OPEB trust investments was \$11,525,000.